 - 1 cup bottlegourd/lauki/doodhi peeled and grated

-- 3 tbsp basmati rice soaked for 1 hr, drained, dried and coarsely powdered
+- 3 tablespoon basmati rice soaked for 1 hr, drained, dried and coarsely powdered

-- 3 tbsp cashewnut paste 10 -12 cashews blanched and made into paste
+- 3 tablespoon cashewnut paste 10 -12 cashews blanched and made into paste

 - 50 gms khoya mix it with some milk without lumps